MJSBikes97/roco222/lab-journal/matt/Journal-1.md

 ## Adding the Incremental Encoder

 I soldered the encoder board as per the Lab Sheet and tested its output using an oscilloscope.
-The encoder gave a satisfactory output, so I began mounting the encoder to the motor chassis and made a disc to give input to the encoder.
+The encoder gave a satisfactory output, so I began mounting the encoder to the motor chassis and made a disc with a cutout to give input to the encoder.
 ```
+const byte ledPin = 13;
+const byte interruptPin = 2;
+volatile byte state = LOW;

+void setup() {
+pinMode(ledPin, OUTPUT);
+pinMode(interruptPin, INPUT);

+/*### config interrupt callback for every lo-hi transition ###*/
+attachInterrupt(digitalPinToInterrupt(interruptPin), blink,
+RISING);
+}

+void loop() {
+digitalWrite(ledPin, state);

+}

+void blink() {
+  state = !state;
+}
 ```
+This basic script inverts the LED every time a rising edge is detected from the encoder, hence the LED blinks at half the frequency of rotation.
 ## Speed Measurement
 To measure the RPM of the motor, I used 10 pulse edges of the encoder and the Arduino millis() function to time the period of 10 rotations.
 I used the interrupt service routine to increment the rotation counter as well as inverting the LED state as per the previous script.